guidesICPideal customer profilelead scoring

 A real ICP is specific enough to be actionable.
 It tells your team exactly which accounts to pursue and which to deprioritize.
 It predicts conversion probability based on observable characteristics.

-This guide shows you how to build an ICP from actual data - not assumptions.
+This guide shows you how to build an ideal customer profile from actual data - not assumptions.

 What an ICP Actually Is (And Isn't)